Table Of Content

 • Resisting a daily routine like bedtime or tooth brushing

 In the moment, a tantrum is a tactic for the child to try to get their way.
-They may be seeking attention, testing limits, or attempting to manipulate the situation in their favor.
+These attention-seeking behaviors may involve testing limits, seeking reactions, or attempting to manipulate situations.
 As unpleasant as they are, tantrums serve a developmental purpose in helping children learn about the balance between their desires and the necessary boundaries in life.

 Meltdowns: Neurological Crises of Sensory Overload